 2. Actively raise awareness about loneliness to reduce the stigma, encourage people who experience it to come forward and influence positive action to alleviate it.
-We have launched the UK’s first Loneliness Awareness Week.
+We launched the UK’s first Loneliness Awareness Week in 2017.

 3. Support those isolated in our region to attend our Christmas Day event, to reacquaint them with socialising/making friends.

 What we do

 We offer a vital link between lonely people and the communities and resources that can help them.
 We have two bi-annual events: our Christmas Day Lunch and Loneliness Awareness Week, which is held in June.
 We are also currently trialling our first Buddy Scheme, which connects volunteers with people experiencing loneliness.
 We raise awareness of loneliness all year round to help people to reach out and make positive changes within their own

 In a nutshell: